dipanjanswapna/reddotclassroombype/blueprint.md

 ### 2.3.
 Teacher (`/teacher`)
 Content creators and student mentors.

-- **Dashboard**: Overview of their courses, total students, and pending grading tasks.
+- **Dashboard**: Overview of their courses, total students, pending grading tasks, and assigned offline batches.
 - **Course Management**: Edit and manage content for assigned courses via a comprehensive Course Builder.
 - **Student Management**: View lists of students enrolled in their courses.
 - **Grading**: A dedicated interface to review and grade student assignments and exams.